brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 4 bht.md

 2. "Kind and liberal treatment has rather a tendency to cherish reverence for their parents, and to increase the cheerfulness and activity of their obedience, while a harsh and unkind manner rouses them to obstinacy, and destroys the natural affections."
 3. "Let their conduct towards their children be at once mild and considerate, so as to guide them in the fear of the Lord, and correct them also when they go astray."

+### Philip Schaff:
+1. "‘It is the hasty, rough, moody treatment of children, so that, without childish confidence, without joyful obedience, they are repelled and enticed to opposition, defiance, and bitterness."
+2. "‘Discipline’ includes training as well as punishment; ‘admonition,’ warning and kind exhortation; the former is in deed, the latter in word."
+3. "The responsibility of such training rests primarily on the parents, though they often seek to shift it to pastors and teachers."

 ### Archibald T. Robertson:
 1. "Provoke not to anger...
 Paul here touches the common sin of fathers."
 2. "In the chastening and admonition of the Lord...
 It is possible... that this is the meaning here."